Starkey Hearing Aids: Reviewed and Tested by an Audiologist

 Starkey Hearing Aid Lineup

-Starkey’s current lineup includes Evolve AI, Genesis AI, and custom-made Signature Series hearing aids.
-These products were designed to bridge the divide between medical devices and wearable consumer electronics.
+Starkey’s current lineup includes Edge AI, Evolve AI, Genesis AI and custom-made Signature Series hearing aids.
+The products were designed to bridge the divide between medical devices and wearable consumer electronics.
 Styles range from behind-the-ear (BTE) to invisible-in-canal (IIC), so there’s something for pretty much everyone here.

 Every Starkey hearing aid is engineered to provide clear, natural sound with little to no feedback or noise.
 There are disposable battery and rechargeable options throughout their current offerings.

-Starkey’s hearing aid processing is arguably equivalent to premium products from other big players.
-What is significantly different is that some of these hearing aids feature sensors that help users track “body” and “brain” activities; these include daily steps, heart rate, standing time, and time spent actively engaging in conversations through the Thrive app for iPhone and Android.
+Starkey’s hearing aid processing is arguably equivalent to premium products from other big players, such as ReSound and Widex.
+What is significantly different is that some of the hearing aids feature sensors that help users track body and brain activities, including daily steps, heart rate, standing time and time spent actively engaging in conversations through the Thrive app for iPhone and Android.
 It’s an interesting way to attract folks like me who are in their mid-50s and spend more time than we should staring at a screen.
-The research on the benefits of this kind of tracking is mostly internal, but if you already track this stuff and need hearing aids, combining them might make sense.
+The research on the benefits of this kind of tracking is mostly internal, but if you already track this stuff and need hearing aids, combining them may make sense.

 Another unique feature in some of Starkey’s top-of-the-line products is fall detection and alerts.
-If you or someone you care for has a history of falls, this feature is excellent; plus, it’s relatively unique for the hearing aid industry.
+If you or someone you care for has a history of falls, this feature is excellent.
+Plus, it’s unique for the hearing aid industry.
+Even top-of-the-line brands such as Signia and Phonak don’t offer devices with fall detection.

 A final breakout for this line of hearing aids is that Starkey has managed to provide a rechargeable option in all form factors, from BTE to in-the-canal (ITC).
-Starkey’s ITC devices have gold charging contacts, and, like other manufacturers, Starkey provides a high tech black version to appeal to the folks who wear something stuck in their ears anyway and aren’t trying to hide their hearing device.
-For those who prefer, these same products are available with a zinc-air battery.
+Starkey’s ITC devices have gold charging contacts, and, like other manufacturers, Starkey provides a high-tech black version to appeal to the folks who wear something stuck in their ears anyway and aren’t trying to hide their hearing device.
+The same products are available with disposable zinc-air batteries.

-Starkey offers two different chargers for these products.
-The standard charger provides an “all-day” charge (about 16 to 20 hours depending on streaming behavior) in a few hours.
-The TurboCharger provides 3.5 hours of wear time in seven minutes and has a power bank that can fully charge the devices four times per charge.
+Starkey offers multiple charging cases for their products.
+The standard charger provides an all-day charge (about 45 hours depending on streaming behavior) in a few hours.
+The StarLink 2.0 line of chargers provides three hours of listening time in 10 minutes via turbo charging.
+The Premium StarLink chargers have a power bank that can fully charge the devices and hold three additional charges at a time.
 This is very helpful in places like Florida where seasonal weather creates the probability of periodic power outages.

-While Starkey hearing aids offer high-tech features and health tracking, it’s important to note that their product line is fairly limited when compared to other providers we’ve reviewed, like Signia.
-Starkey also has less options for profound and severe hearing loss than other brands like Phonak.
-However, if you’re looking for innovative health and safety features, Starkey is an excellent choice.
+Although Starkey hearing aids offer high-tech features and health tracking, it’s important to note that their product line is fairly limited compared to providers like Signia.
+If you’re looking for innovative health and safety features, however, Starkey is an excellent choice.

 Accessories